Station Alt Monaghan, Ireland.

 Rubber manufactured ethically?

 Malaysia is a well-developed country where most of the population enjoy a relatively high standard of living.
-There are laws to protect workers - especially children - against exploitation: all workers enjoy clean and healthy working conditions, are paid the going rate for their job, and are given all breaks and time off as required by local law, plus paid holiday.
+There are laws to protect workers - especially children - against exploitation: all staff in factories enjoy clean and healthy working conditions, are paid the going rate for their job, and are given all breaks and time off as required by local law, plus paid holiday.

 Latex is a traded commodity (like coffee or oil), so its price can be affected by speculation, as well as natural disasters in the regions where it is produced, and the exchange rates of the currencies in those countries.
 In recent months, the price of raw latex has reached record levels (the highest since the 1950 Korean War!)